3EMEgos/planeRF/README.md

 ### Installation

+Install a python distribution.
+Miniconda is recommended.

-Clone this repository to your local machine:
+Clone the planeRF repository to your local machine:
 ```bash
 git clone git@github.com:3EMEgos/planeRF.git
 ```